-Crazy Cowboy Jerky is a fairly new to the jerky market that debuted in 2019.
+Crazy Cowboy Jerky is fairly new to the jerky market that debuted in 2019.
 Crazy Cowboy Jerky is advertised as being non-GMO certified, and contains no nitrates, MSG, or artificial flavors.
 Only real spices and seasonings are used that you can find in your own kitchen.
 Top round steak is used to produce an extra-tender jerky.
 Crazy Cowboy Jerky currently offers five beef and pork varieties that includes classic, maple bacon, mango habanero, peppered, and teriyaki.

 Crazy Cowboy Jerky is distributed by the Iced Tea company AriZona Beverages USA LLC., and they are located in Woodbury, New York.
 Crazy Cowboy Jerky may be (probably not) manufactured by 2018 Beverage Marketing USA LLC., and presumed are also located in Woodbury, New York.